Ultracold Neutron Guide-Coating Facility at U.Winnipeg

-Along with its attractive properties for UCN storage and transport, DLC coatings also find many other practical applications due to its hardness, low friction coefficient and bio-compatibility \cite{bewilogua2014DLChistory}.
-They work well for components which require low wear in air, in vacuum, or in cryogenic settings \cite{fan2015carbon, miyai2009mechanical, tyagi2019critical}.
-DLC is often used for automotive components, cutting and machining tools, medical devices and implants, and hard disk drives among other things \cite{Hauert2004DLC, Robertson2002DLC, Matthews2006DLCBio}.\\

-At The University of Winnipeg (U.Winnipeg), a new thin films coating facility has been built over 2022-2025: the UCN guide coating facility (GCF).
+At The University of Winnipeg (U.Winnipeg), a new thin films coating facility has been built over 2023-2025: the UCN guide coating facility (GCF).
 The GCF employs pulsed laser deposition (PLD) to apply UCN-reflective coatings to the inside of cylindrical UCN guides, and other experimental components.
-The facility is based on the former setup from Virginia Tech \cite{UCNA_final_results, KOROBKINA2014169} which coated guides for the UCNA experiment at Los Alamos National Laboratory and the UCN source at the PULSTAR reactor.
-In this paper the facility at U.Winnipeg and first coating samples will be described.
+The major components of the facility were purchased from Virginia Tech which coated guides for the UCN source and UCNA experiment at Los Alamos National Laboratory and the UCN source at the PULSTAR reactor \cite{lanlucnsource,ucnapub2013, KOROBKINA2014169, UCNA}.
+We note that while at Virginia Tech, DLC films were made with a neutron optical potential of $>$260 neV\cite{MakelaPhD} on quartz tubes with hydrogen content of less than 1\% \cite{mammei2010}.
+We continue this development and in this paper we describe the facility at U.Winnipeg and first coating samples.